Hermitage (album)

-Hermitage is the twelfth full-length album by Portuguese gothic metal band Moonspell, released on 26 February 2021.
+Hermitage is the twelfth studio album by Portuguese gothic metal band Moonspell, released on 26 February 2021.
 This is their first album without original drummer Miguel "Mike" Gaspar.
 Drums are performed by new member Hugo Ribeiro (not related to singer Fernando Ribeiro).

 This album was recorded in Orgone Studios, UK, produced and mixed by Jaime Gomez Arellano, noted for working with Paradise Lost, Primordial, Ghost, and Sólstafir.

 Track listing

 All songs written by Pedro Paixão and Ricardo Amorim, all lyrics by Fernando Ribeiro (except "Darkness in Paradise" - Leif Edling).